dallaylaen/perl-FSM-Arrow/README.md

 * Compatibility.
 Can play along with Moose, Class::XSAccesor, fields, and Class::StateMachine w/o breaking the machine.

-* Optional transition restrictions (list of possible next states, final state).

-* Inspection tools and state change callbacks.
+* Strict transitions and typed events - for those who need it.

+* Reenterable - a machine may send more events to other machines or itself.

+* A lot of callbacks that can be hooked almost anywhere.

+* Some inspection tools.

 # Limitations

-* Due to functional nature of handlers, exact transition map cannot be recreated.
+* Due to functional nature of handlers, exact transition map cannot always be recreated.

 * Despite all effort, line-by-line text parser examples keep looking like overengineered cryptic rubbish, which they probably are.